 Over the years of working in different places with people who have a wide range of difficulties and issues, I appreciate that for many people taking the first step towards finding help can be the hardest part and can take great courage.

-I offer both short and long term therapy, and the collaborative approach for complex and persistent pain.
+I offer both short and long term therapy either once or twice a week, and the collaborative approach for complex and persistent pain.

 You can contact me by telephone or email where we can talk about arranging an initial meeting, whether this is for general psychotherapy or the specialist service for complex and persistent pain.
 This initial meeting is an opportunity for you to speak about what brings you to therapy, for you to see how the therapy works and how it might help you.